 Computational Materials Science

-- Polymeric Materials Development: Developing more accurate polymer-based models will allow for rapid design across various systems and environments (ex. high temperature), high fidelity failure prediction and prevention.
-This would advance U.S. manufacturing by decreasing development costs and increasing reliability across many business sectors including electronics, biotechnology, and aerospace applications.
-Current approaches using microscopic models are difficult to integrate at the system level.
-We aim to develop a lumped element, plug-and-play non-linear model of polymer materials for COMSOL-type environments.
-With known material parameters and inputted interface features, this model will predict polymer behavior over time, temperature and stress.
-The focus areas may include smaller electronics systems to a wide range of temperatures and stress, general polymer-ceramic arrays, bonded interfaces, and potted component models.
+- Polymeric Materials Development - Developing more accurate polymer-based models will allow for rapid design across various systems and environments, high fidelity failure prediction and prevention.
+Current approaches use microscopic models that are difficult to integrate at the system level.
+Development of lumped element, plug and play non-linear models of polymeric materials with known material parameters with interface feature inputs would be able to predict polymer behavior over time.
+The focus areas might include microelectronics, polymer-ceramic arrays, bonded interfaces, and potted component models.

-- Alloy Design and Development: Developing novel alloys enables unique material properties coupled with stability under harsh mission conditions.
-Leveraging computational techniques allows for rapid screening of new and existing compositions and a deeper understanding of potential processing conditions and capabilities.
+- Alloy Design and Development – Developing novel alloys enables unique material properties coupled with stability under harsh mission conditions.
+Leveraging computational techniques allows for rapid screening of new and existing compositions and deeper understanding of potential processing conditions and capabilities.

-- Molecular Dynamics: Understanding how the surface chemistry of a material interacts in a harsh environment or how the structure of the material impacts the mechanical properties is critical to many mission applications.
-The ability to quickly screen or evaluate novel materials facilitates their rapid development, which would otherwise require extensive and challenging testing to gain significant insight.
-Pre-screening candidates can help focus experimental work on the most promising options
+- Molecular Dynamics – Understanding how the surface chemistry of a material interacts in a harsh environment or how the structure of the material impacts the mechanical properties is critical to many mission applications.
+Being able to quickly screen or evaluate novel materials can enable rapid materials development that would otherwise be impossible to gain any significant insight into without extensive and challenging testing.
+Pre-screening candidates can help focus experimental work on the most promising candidates.

 Photonics Packaging